cleesmith/text_tools/README.md

 # text_tools

-## A collection of browser-based tools for text manipulation and conversion.

-### At long last, less digital schlepping of text, so back to writing.
+## A collection of browser-based tools for text manipulation and conversion. <br>At long last, less digital schlepping of text, so back to writing.

 Try it now: https://cleesmith.github.io/text_tools